deephealthproject/pyecvl/README.md

     pytest tests

+### Disabling unwanted modules

+By default, PyECVL assumes a complete ECVL installation, including optional modules (except for the GUI), and builds bindings for all of them.
+You can disable support for specific modules via environment variables.
+For instance, suppose you installed ECVL without openslide support: by default, PyECVL will try to build the bindings for openslide-specific ECVL tools and link the openslide library, which might not even be present on your system.
+To avoid this, set the `ECVL_WITH_OPENSLIDE` environment variable to `OFF` (or `FALSE`) before building PyECVL.
+Similarly, you can turn off DICOM and EDDL support by setting `ECVL_WITH_DICOM` and `ECVL_EDDL` to `OFF`.

 ### ECVL installed in an arbitrary directory

 The above installation instructions assume ECVL has been installed in standard